Gregorian mission: Other aspects

 The Gregorian missionaries focused their efforts in areas where Roman settlement had been concentrated.
 It is possible that Gregory, when he sent the missionaries, was attempting to restore a form of Roman civilisation to England, modelling the church's organisation after that of the church in Francia at that time.
 Another aspect of the mission was how little of it was based on monasticism.
 One monastery was established at Canterbury, which later became St Augustine's Abbey, but although Augustine and some of his missionaries had been monks, they do not appear to have lived as monks at Canterbury.
 Instead, they lived more as secular clergy serving a cathedral church, and it appears likely that the sees established at Rochester and London were organised along similar lines.
 The Gaulish and Italian churches were organised around cities and the territories controlled by those cities.
 Pastoral services were centralised, and churches were built in the larger villages of the cities' territorial rule.
-The seat of the bishopric was established in the city and all churches belonged to the diocese, staffed by the bishop's clergy.
+The seat of the bishopric was established in the city, and all churches belonged to the diocese, staffed by the bishop's clergy.

 Most modern historians have noted how the Gregorian missionaries come across in Bede's account as colourless and boring, compared to the Irish missionaries in Northumbria, and this is related directly to the way Bede gathered his information.
-The historian Henry Mayr-Harting argues that in addition, most of the Gregorian missionaries were concerned with the Roman virtue of gravitas, or personal dignity not given to emotional displays, and this would have limited the colourful stories available about them.
+The historian Henry Mayr-Harting argues that, in addition, most of the Gregorian missionaries were concerned with the Roman virtue of gravitas, or personal dignity not given to emotional displays, and this would have limited the colourful stories available about them.

 One reason for the mission's success was that it worked by example.
 Also important was Gregory's flexibility and willingness to allow the missionaries to adjust their liturgies and behaviour.
 Another reason was the willingness of Æthelberht to be baptised by a non-Frank.
 The king would have been wary of allowing the Frankish bishop Liudhard to convert him, as that might open Kent up to Frankish claims of overlordship.
-But being converted by an agent of the distant Roman pontiff was not only safer, it allowed the added prestige of accepting baptism from the central source of the Latin Church.
-As the Roman Church was considered part of the Roman Empire in Constantinople, this also would gain Æthelberht acknowledgement from the emperor.
+But being converted by an agent of the distant Roman pontiff was not only safer, it also allowed the added prestige of accepting baptism from the central source of the Latin Church.
+As the Roman Church was considered part of the Roman Empire in Constantinople, this would gain Æthelberht's acknowledgement from the emperor.
 Other historians have attributed the success of the mission to the substantial resources Gregory invested in its success; he sent over forty missionaries in the first group, with more joining them later, a quite significant number.